cmancushman/StackBase/README.md

 - ``` BOOL success``` A boolean that returns whether or not the method was successful.
 As a rule of thumb, always check this value before proceeding further in your logic.

 - ``` NSString *responseMessage``` A string desribing the outcome of the method.
-If the method were successful, responseMessage will return 'The operation was successful.'
+If the method is successful, responseMessage will return 'The operation was successful.'
 In the case of an error, responseMessage will return a summary of the problem.

 - ``` NSArray<NSDictionary *> *responseTable``` Returns rows that match a query.
 Each NSDicationary contains a row.
 The NSArray is an array of these result rows.
 This object will be explained in more deatail.